fabianWrede/tournament-manager/README.md

+# The snap does not work at the moment, since it does not find the cli python script.
+It is a bit strange, since it works if I build it locally, but I will hopefully figure it out :)

 # tournament-manager [![Build Status](https://travis-ci.com/fabianWrede/tournament-manager.svg?branch=master)](https://travis-ci.com/fabianWrede/tournament-manager) [![Snap Status](https://build.snapcraft.io/badge/fabianWrede/tournament-manager.svg)](https://build.snapcraft.io/user/fabianWrede/tournament-manager)
 Tool to manage (e-)sports tournaments.
 It provides a CLI and supports the swiss system.